-42.4% of adult Americans over the age of 20 are obese.
-(CDC)
+41.9% of adult Americans over the age of 20 are classified as obese.
+(CDC, 2020)

-Obesity is when a person carries excess weight or body fat.
+The CDC defines obesity as a weight that is higher than what is considered healthy for that individual's height.
 Obesity can cause damage to your body and lead to serious health risks.
+Obesity is a common, expensive, and serious disease (CDC, 2023).

 People with severe obesity are at an increased risk for more serious disease such as: